Find out what you must show on forms P11D and P11D(b) to declare your company's expenses, benefits and Class 1A National Insurance contributions.

 Enter details of fees and subscriptions arranged for and paid by you, or on your behalf.
 Include initial and annual subscriptions to clubs catering for leisure or sporting activities and so on.

-Read paragraph 30 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide and paragraph 25.16 of the 480 expenses and benefits guide for further information.
+Read paragraph 30 in part 5 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide and paragraph 25.16 of the 480 expenses and benefits guide for further information.

 Read Expenses payments made on behalf of the employee if the fee or subscription was:

 arranged by the employee and was paid by you or on your behalf

 paid to a professional body or learned society related to the employment